Genetic scientists from the planet Olympia are once again

 scanf("%d", &x);

-If number x occurs for the first time, then its
+If the number x appears for the first

-position in the input sequence is stored in s[x].
+time, record its position in the input sequence in s[x].

 if (s[x] == -1) s[x] = i;

-If number x occurs not for the first time, then its
+If the number x does not appear for the first time, record its

 if (i > e[x]) e[x] = i;